This is an example of a simple banner

 Versioning: your safety net

-Imagine this situation: a colleague accidentally modifies an important document and overwrites crucial information.
+Imagine this: a colleague accidentally edits an important document and overwrites critical information.
 Without versioning, you’re stuck.
-With versioning enabled, you can simply restore the previous version with a few clicks.
+With versioning enabled, you can simply restore the previous version in a few clicks.

-Version control in SharePoint 2019 maintains a complete history of document modifications.
-You can configure the number of versions to keep (for example, the last 50 major versions) and even require document checkout before modification to avoid conflicts when multiple people work simultaneously.
+Version control in SharePoint 2019 keeps a complete history of changes made to documents.
+You can configure how many versions to keep (for example, the last 50 major versions) and even require check-out before editing to avoid conflicts when multiple people work at the same time.

-For Swiss companies subject to strict compliance requirements, versioning becomes even more critical.
-It allows you to demonstrate who modified what and when, which can be essential during audits.
+For Swiss companies subject to strict compliance obligations, versioning becomes even more critical.
+It helps demonstrate who changed what and when, which can be essential during audits.

 versioning